Pyleks/Milestone-Project-3/README.md

 #### 2. Setting up our files
 At this stage, go back to your IDE, we are now setting everything up for pushing to Heroku.
 1. If the procfile is missing, please preform the following command in your terminal <code>echo web: python3 app.py > Procfile</code>
 2. If the requirements.txt is missing, please preform the following command in your terminal <code>pip3 freeze > requirements.txt</code>

 #### 3. Deploy to Heroku
-1.In your Terminal type <code>heroku login</code>
+1. In your Terminal type <code>heroku login</code>.
-2. Then <code>git push heroku master </code>
+2. Then <code>git push heroku master </code>.
 3. Open Heroku website.
 4. Navigate to the app (The Happy Bun), and click Open App, and now everything should be running.